 6. Craft with Bottle Lids.

-I read on a site that suggesting this.
+I read on a site that suggested this.
 Which I found very interesting in indeed.
 Use bottle lids as stamps.
 Have your toddler draw flowers or any other drawing and cut it out.

 Glue it on a bottle lid.
 You can let your toddler soak the lid in paint to make stamps.
 This sounds super fun and your little one will love doing it.